wet-sandwich/toolbox.nvim/README.md

 - Semantic Version Incrementer
     - searches the current line for a semantic version and quickly increases the major, minor, or patch version
     - automatically resets the lower versions as needed
-    - accepts a count as the increment by which to increase (default 1)
+    - accepts a count as the increment by which to increase the version (default 1)
 - Npm Install
     - shortcut to run `npm i` from within a `package.json` file
     - runs the command from the current file's directory